Inclement Weather FAQ

 The supervisory personnel report on weather and road conditions, especially noting poor visibility, poor traction and other hazardous street conditions, wind chill factors, and snow accumulation.
 These on-the-street supervisors report their findings, and the Superintendent is briefed on the conditions.
 We evaluate the conditions and further driving reviews and conversations may occur.

 The employee reports are used in addition to the reports from the U.S. Weather Bureau and the Colorado Springs Street Division, and in coordination with neighboring school districts.
 After all the data is examined, a decision is made for either a delayed start, a remote learning day, a full school closure, or school as usual.
 All of this usually begins the night before a storm is predicted to hit and is accomplished by 5:30 a.m. so you may be notified in a timely manner.

 Q: May I choose to keep my child home if the decision is made to hold in-person learning?

-A: You as a parent/guardian make the final decision concerning the safety of your child.
-If you think conditions are unsafe when the District keeps schools open, you may keep your child at home.
+A: For any weather related decisions, you as a parent/guardian make the final decision concerning the safety of your child.
+If you think weather conditions are unsafe when the District keeps schools open, you may keep your child at home.
 Remember to follow the proper absence reporting procedures by calling your child’s school to report the absence, and your child's absence will be excused; all work may be made up without penalty.

 Q: How will inclement weather announcements be made?A: The District uses the D11 Loop email, app push, and text messaging system to send announcements about inclement weather days.
 If you have not yet opted in to receive text messages and would like to, please visit www.d11.org/loop and follow the instructions.
 You may also view any of the D11 school or district websites, where an alert will automatically pop up after a decision has been made.
 The local TV stations (KRDO, KXRM, KOAA, and KKTV) will also report these decisions and a tweet will be shared via the District’s Twitter feed, @CSSD11.